Stone & Steel Knifeworks

 I enjoy being able to take a tool that a person can’t use anymore, or is reluctant to use because it is in disrepair, and help them be proud or happy to use and share that tool with others again.

-I am still learning to do mirror polishes on blades, so for now limit my polishing to various degrees of satin finish.
+Since I am still learning to do mirror polishes, for now I am limiting my polishing on blades to various degrees of satin finish.

 To give you an idea the work I can do, and how I might be able to help you, below I share a few examples of restoration projects I have completed.